How to Immigrate from Indonesia to Canada

 You can apply for the Burat Keterangan Kelakuan Baik at your local police station.

-Biometrics are an easy way to identify who comes in and out of Canada’s borders.
+Biometrics is an easy way to identify who comes in and out of Canada’s borders.
 This is done through facial and fingerprint recognition.

 If you are a resident of Indonesia, then you will need to apply for Biometrics by December 31, 2018.